TheSmallBoat/tete/README.md

 # Tête
-Tête - a non-interactive consensus mechanism is similar to the Satoshi Nakamoto protocol.
+Tête - a non-interactive consensus mechanism is similar to the Nakamoto-Protocol.

-The implementation principle comes from the paper ”How to Mimic Nakamoto’s Design via Proof-of-Stake“.
+The implementation principle comes from the paper "How to Mimic Nakamoto’s Design via Proof-of-Stake".

 ## Tête's inspiration
 1. Tête is a French word, which means brain.